Understanding Uninsured and Underinsured Motorist Coverage

 What is Uninsured and Underinsured Motorist Coverage?

-Uninsured and underinsured motorist coverage is insurance protection you buy from your auto insurance carrier to cover your medical bills if you’re hit by a driver who doesn’t have any car insurance or has insurance coverage that is too low to cover your expenses.
-But UM and UIM work differently, as you’ll see below.
+Uninsured and underinsured motorist coverage is insurance coverage you buy from your auto insurance carrier to cover your medical bills if you're hit by a driver who doesn't have any car insurance or has insurance coverage that is too low to cover your expenses.
+But uninsured motorist and underinsured motorist coverage work differently, as you'll see below.

 The Danger of Uninsured Drivers